 1918: At the height of the influenza epidemic in Toronto, regular programs at St. Christopher House were suspended for two months when all effort went into helping local residents.
 Volunteer nurses, medical students and members of clubs and local churches helped St. Christopher House in the operation of a medical and food supply depot and in the provision of service to over 350 neighbours in their own homes.

 1920: Over 1,500 individuals and 871 families were program participants at St. Christopher House.

 1921: Following an invitation by the Public Library, St. Christopher House opens a Children’s Library branch at 67 Wales Ave.
 Children come in after school to read, look at picture books and listen to stories around the fireplace.

 1930: The House introduces a formal music instruction program, open to everyone regardless of skill, age, class or ethnicity.

 1940s: During World War II, the adult clubs of the House concentrates on the war effort by organizing fundraising events and sending money to their members overseas, while the older youth sponsored dances for servicemen.

-1950s: The House increases its focus on children with special needs and on youth.
-As part of its youth work strategy, the House hires a young, African-American social worker named Conrad ‘Connie’ Carrington as director of young adult programs.
+1950s: The House increases its focus on children with special needs and youth.
+As part of its youth work strategy, the House hires a young, African-American social worker named Conrad ‘Connie’ Carrington (pictured) as director of young adult programs.
 Under Connie’s direction, the House basketball program ranked high within citywide leagues.

 1955: Connie Carrington and Rupert Hodge, the House’s basketball coach, found the Metro Toronto Jazz Society.
 The following year the two of them begin an innovative music program at the House, providing an interracial space for young jazz musicians to practice their craft in front of a crowd of fellow musicians and fans of the genre.